Champaign Biaggi's to get major remodel

 CHAMPAIGN — Biaggi’s Ristorante Italiano in Champaign, now the oldest location in the chain, is going to get a whole new look.

-The restaurant will close for three weeks, starting July 17, for interior remodeling, said Managing Partner Cassidy Hoke.
+The restaurant will close for three weeks for interior remodeling, starting July 17, Managing Partner Cassidy Hoke said.

-Included will be a new color palate and new tile flooring, lighting and tables, Hoke said.
+The revamp will change the interior’s color palate and will include new tile flooring, lighting and tables, Hoke said.

 The restrooms will be gutted and redone, and there will also be a new bar and carry-out pickup area, she said.

-The project will also include the removal of a wall with a fireplace, turning a private dining area into a semi-private area, and a smaller area for private parties will have one large new table instead of smaller tables pushed together, Hoke said.
+The project also will include removal of a wall with a fireplace, as well as the transformation of a private dining area into a semi-private area, Hoke said.
+And a smaller area for private parties will have one large new table instead of smaller tables pushed together.

 The restaurant will end up with about the same capacity, but more of the seating will be available in booths, she said.